jcriostorres/-Database-Normalization-DANE/README.md

  9. [Ocupados por tipo de empleo](https://odismet.co/banco-de-datos/trabajo-y-condiciones-laborales "Ocupados por tipo de empleo")
  10. [Proporción de trabajadores independientes con discapacidad](https://odismet.co/banco-de-datos/trabajo-y-condiciones-laborales "Proporción de trabajadores independientes con discapacidad")
  11. [Nivel de formación alcanzada por las personas con discapacidad](https://odismet.co/banco-de-datos/educacion-y-formacion-profesional "Nivel de formación alcanzada por las personas con discapacidad")

+# Suggestions

+Collaborating with DANE to improve the quality and availability of disability data in Colombia is an excellent idea.
+Establishing agreements for the exchange of information and joint development of standardized protocols and methodologies can be beneficial for both parties.
+This collaboration can help ensure the accuracy and consistency of data, thereby facilitating more effective analysis and informed decision-making on disability-related issues.
+Additionally, strengthening the relationship with DANE could contribute to the continuous improvement of data collection and reporting processes in the field of disability.

 # Links
 - Github: `<link>` [Database-Normalization-DANE](https://github.com/jcriostorres/Database-Normalization-DANE)